-Reserve - Any student studying away during fall semester has the option to reserve a spring housing assignment by paying an extra fee equivalent to the cost of the room for the semester.
-By paying the extra fee, no other student can live in that space while the student is away.
+Reserve - Any student studying away during fall semester has the option to reserve a spring housing assignment by paying 100% of the fall housing rate in addition to the tuition, room and board for the semester plus the \$250 administrative fee.
+By paying 100% of the rate, no other student can live in that space while the student is away.
 Students who wish to reserve a housing assignment must go through the normal lottery process this coming March.
 Students must state this intention prior to the lottery.
 This option will increase the semester cost significantly.

-Guarantee - Any student studying away during fall semester has the option to guarantee a spring housing assignment by paying an extra fee equivalent to 75% of the fall housing rate.
-By paying an additional 75% of the room fee, the student is guaranteed to have that assignment for the spring; however, another student may be assigned to that location during the semester that the student is not on campus.
+Guarantee - Any student studying away during fall semester has the option to guarantee a spring housing assignment by paying 75% of the fall housing rate in addition to the tuition, room, and board for the semester plus the \$250 administrative fee.
+By paying 75% of the rate, the student is guaranteed to have that assignment for the spring; however, another student may be assigned to that location during the semester that the student is not on campus.
 Students who wish to guarantee a housing assignment must go through the normal lottery process this coming March.
 Students must state this intention prior to the lottery.
 This option will increase the semester cost.